 androiddeployqttool by default is 14, which means that the overflow button in the system navigation bar will not be enabled by default.

 - In the Permissions field, you can specify the permissions that your application needs.
-Users are asked to grant the permissions when they install the application.
+Starting from Android 6.0 (API 23), permissions have to be requested at runtime (see QtAndroidPrivate::requestPermission()).
+For lower Android API levels, users are asked to grant the permissions when they install the application.
 Android OS then grants the application access to the appropriate data and features.

-- To add permissions, select them in the list, and then select Add.
+- To add a permission, select it from the list, and then click Add.